chenzhutian/auto-infog-timeline/README.md

 you'll also need to change the learning rate (to half), and the number of iterations (to double).

-### Testing Results
+### Testing
 After the training, the programm will conduct an evaluation and output the evaluation results.
-If you re-run the training without traning the `OUTPUT_DIR`, the programm will load the last result in `OUTPUT_DIR` directly run the evaluation code by skiping the training.
+If you re-run the training without changing the `OUTPUT_DIR`, the programm will load the last result in `OUTPUT_DIR` and directly run the evaluation code by skiping the training.

 ## Troubleshooting
 If you have issues running or compiling this code, we have compiled a list of common issues in